nhsd-exeter/dos-integration/documentation/adr/001-High-level_design_and_tech_stack.md

     1.2.
 The Lambda function will attempt to write the message to Dynamo so we will keep a record of it.

     1.3.
 And fire a notification to inform someone that the message couldn't be processed.

-2. DoS API Gateway returns 429 or 5xx error.
+2. DoS API Gateway returns a potentially intermittent error (429 or 5xx).
-If the DoS API Gateway returns a 429 or a 5xx error the message will remain on the EventBridge and be retried upto 185 times over 24 hours.
-After 24 hours if it has still not succeeded it will go to the DLQ.
+If the DoS API Gateway returns a 429 or a 5xx error the message, the event sender will update a record in the Dynamo DB to say there is an issue with the downstream system, it will also not remove the message from the queue so it can be retried when the downstream system is back up.
+The orchestrator checks this status before processing next batch of messages and if it finds there is an error, it pauses execution for a configured time and then sends a health check message to the event sender which is forwarded to the DoS API.
+If the healthcheck returns good then the Event Sender updates the Dynamo DB to say all is well and the orchestrator resumes sending change requests.
+If it is still down the orchestrator will repeat pausing and sending health checks until the service resumes.
+This solution ensures the system is resilient to temporary downstream outages.
+Messages will remain on the queue for upto 14 days or until the queue is full, which provides ample buffer for issues with the DoS Change request api to be resolved and processing continue without any intervention on the DI side.